 Budget of representative body

-The company should bear the expenses of the representative body, including at least one expert.
+The company should bear the costs of the representative body, including "at least one expert advisor "for a given area".

 National procedure for the allocation of board seats